Outel Bono: Assassination and aftermath

 Two days before the planned press conference, on 26 August 1973, Bono was assassinated in broad daylight in the Rue de la Roquette, situated in the 11th arrondissement of Paris.
 He was killed by two shots from a 9 mm revolver as he climbed into his car, after which the assassin fled with his own car.

 In May 1975, rebel leader Hissène Habré shared the recording of a confession by the recently executed French officer Pierre Galopin with a reporter from Le Figaro, Thierry Desjardins.
 Galopin stated in this confession that he knew Bono's assassin to be a certain Léon Hardy, who had been a bodyguard of Central African dictator Bokassa and who was a friend of Tombalbaye's French security chief Camille Gourvennec.

 In December 1977, he police investigation found strong indications that the true identity of Hardy was a certain Claude Bocquel, whom they localized in southern France.
 Bocquel had been a bodyguard of both Bokassa and Omar Bongo, had ties to Gourvennec, admitted to using the pseudonym "Léonardy", and had received a sum of 200.000 francs in 1974.
 The police also discovered a revolver and a car in his home which corresponded to testimonies from the assassination and found out that there were holes in Bocquel's alibi.
 Moreover, despite denying that he was the killer, Bocquel added that he would have assassinated Bono if Gourvennec or the French authorities had asked him to do so.

 The investigators further found out that Bocquel had initially helped Bokassa to establish FROLINAT training camps in 1969, when the Central African strongman was embroiled in conflict with Tombalbaye.
-In March 1970, he had been expelled by Bokassa after the French disovered these camps, then arrested by Gourvennec during a layover in Chad.
+In March 1970, he had been expelled by Bokassa after the French discovered these camps, then arrested by Gourvennec during a layover in Chad.
 After a "rough interrogation" by Gourvennec and Galopin, Bocquel confessed his aid to FROLINAT and agreed to start working for the Chadian secret services.

 However, the evidence against Bocquel was considered insufficient to prosecute him.
 The file was closed in April 1982 by the investigating magistrate.
 Nadine Bono tried to have the case reopened, but her appeal to the Court of Cassation was rejected in December 1983.
 Additionally, she was forced to pay the legal costs because the court claimed a premeditated assassination had not been proven.
 Meanwhile, Gourvennec had returned to France, but died in 1978 in suspicious circumstances; the intelligence agent Maurice Robert believed him to have been poisoned.

 The Outel Bono case has been cited as an example of the web of secret links between powerful people in France and its former African colonies, named the Françafrique by authors and publicists including François-Xavier Verschave.
 The case was further examined by historians, most notably Jean-Pierre Bat.
 According to historian Nathaniel Powell, the role of Gourvennec and the Chadian regime in Bono's killing has been established through "clear evidence", whereas the involvement of the broader French authorities and secret services remains a matter of debate.